WorldFishCenter/cambodian-fish-refuges/notebooks/report.md

 ![](report_files/figure-gfm/diversity-over-year-1.png)<!-- -->

-*Figure 1: Density distribution of the mean alpha-diversity over the year.
+*Figure 1: Distribution of the mean alpha-diversity over the year.
 February and March are predominantly in the dry season.
 Dots indicate the median of the distribution and lines indicate the 66 and 95% credible intervals.
 Shannon diversity values have been standardised for eight replicates for each sampling occasion.*

   - When looking at the random effects, we found that the variability in alpha diversity across refuges was very likely (with a 95%